GRANTS

 Awarding grants for arts in even years and for science in odd years, the Foundation follows an alternate-year funding cycle.
 In addition, the calls for grant applications are built around a specific annually changing theme addressing a particular set of actors within the larger frameworks of arts and science.
 The grant decisions are made by the board of trustees of Olga and Vilho Linnamo Foundation based on proposals by an advisory panel of experts.
 Grants for collectives as well as for purposes of general interest are decided upon independently by the board of the Foundation without a coordinated round of applications.

-The application and its required attachments must be submitted as a single pdf file by email to [email protected].
-The application must reach the Foundation at the latest by Wednesday, 31 May 2023, at 23:59 p.m.
+The application and its required attachments must be submitted through the Foundation’s online grant service, at the latest by Saturday 31 May 2025, at 23:59 p.m.
 (UTC +3).

 Applications submitted after this time or in a form not corresponding with the Foundation's guidelines will not be reviewed.